freginold/Note/README.md

 Note is a very basic Windows GUI note/task app.
 It is free, open source, and in the public domain.
 It uses VBScript and JavaScript/JScript with an .HTA interface.

+_**Update:** Microsoft has [announced plans](https://techcommunity.microsoft.com/blog/windows-itpro-blog/vbscript-deprecation-timelines-and-next-steps/4148301) to gradually deprecate VBScript in Windows.
+There is no exact sunset date yet, but without VBScript, Note will not function properly.
+You're welcome to fork Note and replace the VBScript functionality with a Windows-supported language such as Node.js or PowerShell._

 You can create new notes -- each one saved as a separate text file -- and add individual note items to each note/file.
 New note items can be added at the bottom of the list, or inserted anywhere in an existing note list.
 Each note item can be deleted individually (i.e. for a to-do list).
 Individual note items can be moved up or down on the list.
 They can also be edited in-line.
 Note files can be renamed or deleted.

 Note saves all notes/tasks in a `notes` subfolder.
 It uses a `config.txt` file to store configuration settings; background color, text font, text size, window position, window size, status bar display, backup folder location, and pinned note name.
 If either the `notes` subfolder or the `config.txt` file are not present, Note will create one on launch.